saucelabs/sauce-school/codelabs/Module3_APITesting.md

 1. This is what the finished result should look like:
    <img src="assets/apif-mod3/example_get_component.png" alt="Finished result of GET component" />

-In the next section we will cover **Assertion** components, and how they are absolutely vital to your API tests.
+In the next section you will work with  **Assertion** components, learning how they are a vital part of your API tests.

 <!-- ------------------------ -->

 ## 3.04 Assertion Component
 Duration: 0:04:00

 There's a common phrase in the automated testing space: "If there is **no assertion**, it **isn't a test**."
-The previous sentence demonstrates a common [testing anti-pattern](http://www.everydayunittesting.com/2017/03/unit-testing-anti-pattern-not-asserting.html); just because your code doesn't throw an errors or crashes, doesn't mean it's a valid test.
+The previous sentence demonstrates a common [testing anti-pattern](http://www.everydayunittesting.com/2017/03/unit-testing-anti-pattern-not-asserting.html); even if your code doesn't throw an errors or crash, it doesn't mean it's a valid test.

 In order to validate an API endpoint works properly, you must _assert_ whether the API's expected output is correct or incorrect.

 There are several assertions to choose from and below are a few examples, along with the accompanying documentation: